hmcts/cnp-flux-config/docs/app-deployment.md

 - The default setup is configured to set all environments with image automation enabled with `prod-*` tag.
 - It is highly recommended to follow trunk based development, use prod image on all environments using feature toggling.
 - **It is not allowed to break prod image automation on `aat` and `prod`.**
-- If you wish to override this default behaviour in a specific environment, create a environment patch as described in previous section and set annotations as in below example:
+- If you wish to override this default behaviour in a specific environment, create a environment patch as described in previous section and set image automation annotations as in below example:
 ```yaml
 ---
 apiVersion: helm.fluxcd.io/v1